- International Airfare ticket

 - 2 Safari in Kaziranga National Park ( 1 Elephant + 1 Jeep)

-- Bottle water in each day and light food pack during long journey and long walking days
+- Bottle water in each day and light food pack during the journey and long walking days

 You will organise your own travel to and from Delhi and to and from Imphal